 Starting slow will also allow you to figure out which flavours, scents, and desired effects you like the best.
 Then, once you've found a combination you love, you can start using it in all your favourite cannabis products or daily routine.

 You will figure out which terpene dilution and ratios work best for you with trial and adjustment.
 Remember to have fun and enjoy the terpene mixing process.
+This calculator can be used for all shatter, wax, distillate and rosin and final calculation will vary slightly based on viscosity and personal preference.

 The Bottom Line